ray-project/ray/doc/source/ray-core/concurrency_group_api.rst

 Default Concurrency Group
 -------------------------

-By default, methods are placed in a default concurrency group which has a concurrency limit of 1000.
+By default, methods are placed in a default concurrency group which has a concurrency limit of 1000 in Python, 1 in Java.
 The concurrency of the default group can be changed by setting the ``max_concurrency`` actor option.

 .. tabbed:: Python